dlowe/nnet/README.markdown

 starting point (i.e. redirect /dev/null to stdin).

 The first corpus will be assigned a target value of 1.
 The last will be assigned a target value of 0.
-Intervening directories will be assigned intermediate target values.
+Intervening directories (if any) will be assigned intermediate target values.

 The learning rate is hard-coded as 0.3.
 No momentum factor is used.